Non-technical skills emerge as critical element to take drilling safety to next level

-In order to make human factors more relatable and easier to grasp, Ian Pollard, Corporate HS&E Manager for UK-based Fairfield Energy, suggests narrowing the focus.
+In order to make human factors more relatable and easier to grasp, Dr. Ian Pollard, Corporate HS&E Manager for UK-based Fairfield Energy, suggests narrowing the focus.
 “What I’m interested in is how individuals make decisions.
 Many people within a drilling operation work in complex environments with complex processes.
 It’s important to look at how human beings operate within that environment, where decisions have to be made quickly and there can be disastrous consequences to making the wrong decision.”

 There are six core non-technical skills within the realm of human factors: decision making, communication, teamwork, leadership, situation awareness and performance-influencing factors.
 The last one is also known as personal resources, and it primarily deals with how people manage stress and fatigue.
 Although the drilling industry has devoted substantial resources to training its employees in technical skills, it hasn’t paid nearly as much attention to these non-technical skills.

 Dr Margaret Crichton, Managing Director for People Factor Consultants, has spent more than a decade helping to train people in these non-technical skills.
 These people have come from multiple industries, including oil and gas production.
 In the oil and gas drilling world, however, she still primarily sees non-technical skills being taught only implicitly as a minor add-on to technical training.

 “Nobody really focuses explicitly on how decisions are being made and what are the influences on those decisions.
 We need to make that far more explicit and help people to understand how they assess situations, how they communicate, how they manage stress, etc,” she said.